misstbn101/policeanalysis/README.md

 <body>

 <h1>Welcome to Emergency Analysis.</h1>
-  <p>The latest an greatest tool in emergency response prediction and optimization.</p>
+  <p>The latest and greatest tool in emergency response prediction and optimization.</p>

 <!-- Tab links -->
 <div class="tab">